 With this in mind, it is not permitted to hang banners or ribbons to designate such an area.
 We will remove and discard any banners, roping, etc...
 Please take turns sitting in the bleachers, if seating is limited.
 Share the fun.
 When you see there is a crowding problem, leave after your team's match and return later for another few matches.

 Please read the following common site restrictions and adhere to them in order to promote an orderly, safe, pleasant and exciting competition.
-Please refer to Section 4.2 of this manual section for additional site restrictions at your event.
+Please refer to Administrative Manual - Section 4.2 FIRST Safety for additional site restrictions at your event.

 You will often hear the expression Gracious Professionalism® throughout your involvement in FIRST.
 You can read Woodie Flowers’ definition in Section 1 – Introduction of the 2013 FRC Administration Manual.
 One of our main goals is to encourage all team members and mentors to conduct themselves with kindness, sharing and consideration of others.